Politics of Scotland: Treaty of Union

+Liberal and Labour Party dominance

-From 1885-1918 the Liberal Party almost totally dominated Scottish politics.
+From 1885 to 1918 the Liberal Party almost totally dominated Scottish politics.
 Only in the general election of 1931 and the general election of 1955 did the Unionist Party, together with their National Liberal and Conservative Party (UK) allies, win a majority of votes.

-After the coupon election of 1918, 1922 saw the emergence of the Labour Party as a major force, and replacing the Liberals as one of the two dominant parties.
+Following the coupon election of 1918, 1922 saw the emergence of the Labour Party as a major force, and replacing the Liberals as one of the two dominant parties.
 Red Clydeside elected a number of Labour MPs.
 A Communist was elected for Motherwell in 1924, but in essence the 1920s saw a 3-way fight between Labour, the Liberals and the Unionists.
 The National Party of Scotland contested their first seat in 1929.
 It merged with the centre-right Scottish Party in 1934 to form the Scottish National Party, but the SNP remained a peripheral force until the watershed Hamilton by-election of 1967.

 The Communists won West Fife in 1935 and again in 1945 (Willie Gallacher) and several Glasgow Labour MPs joined the Independent Labour Party in the 1930s, often defeating the official Labour candidates by wide margins.

 The National Government won the vast majority of Scottish seats in 1931 and 1935.
 The Liberal Party, banished to the Highlands and Islands, no longer functioned as a significant force in central Scotland.

 In 1945, the SNP saw its first MP (Robert McIntyre) elected at the Motherwell by-election, but had little success during the following decade.
 The ILP members rejoined the Labour Party, and Scotland now had in effect a two-party system.